 For example, my Third Order Carmelite friend tended toward the mystical, penitential, silent and deeply prayerful.
 She owned a Catholic bookshop that was short of kitsch and heavy on creating a prayerful space for “visitors” (I don’t think she saw anyone as a customer).
 The store rarely turned a profit, but people were always there asking for her prayers.
 When she died, her daughter tried to turn it into a “real” Catholic bookstore and it didn’t last six months.

 I have a Secular Franciscan friend who tends precisely toward the jolly and down-to-earth pragmatism of Franciscans.
 She is open, generous, friendly, realistic, hard-working, independent, family-oriented and serves her larger community with her prayers and her exemplary parenting.
 And I have no doubt that if times get harder for everyone (as it seems they will) she and her family will be feeding others with the eggs from their chickens and the home-canned peaches in the pantry.

-I’ve only ever known one Dominican Tertiary, but he was well-suited to them; a heavy studier and thinker, who did not hesitate to witness his faith to others.
+Until I met Will Duquette, who is a Novice Tertiary in the Order of Preachers (another and Patheos’ First Dominican!)
+I’ve only ever known one other Dominican Tertiary, but he was well-suited to them; a heavy reader and thinker, who did not hesitate to witness his faith to others.
+Just like Will!